AusClimateService/npcp/reports/phase1/phase1_report.md

 but unlike for the historical task it did reduce the RCM bias (Figure 4).
 The residual bias after applying the ECDFm and QDC methods to RCM and GCM outputs was very similar (e.g. Figures 3 and 4).
-This suggests that in the context of the temperature annual climatology and seasonal cycle, it does not appear to make much difference whether GCM data are dynamically downscaled or not prior to applying bias correction.
+This suggests that in the context of producing data with low bias in the temperature annual climatology and seasonal cycle, it does not appear to make much difference whether GCM data are dynamically downscaled or not prior to applying bias correction.